 - Doesn't track expenses as standard

-Xero offers all the features you’d expect of an accounting platform, stacking up to QuickBooks for breadth of features: Both services earned the same perfect 10/10 scores across the same categories of software attributes, bookkeeping, accounts payable, accounts receivable, and financial reporting — the only two accounting softwares to do so.
+Our research team found Xero offers all the features you’d expect of an accounting platform, stacking up to QuickBooks for breadth of features: Both services earned the same perfect 10/10 scores across the same categories of software attributes, bookkeeping, accounts payable, accounts receivable, and financial reporting — the only two accounting softwares to do so.
+It’ll track invoices and bills, while covering report for taxes, sales, and more.

 With Xero, you can generate invoices quickly, and check whether recipients have seen them and paid them.
-It’ll also help you track your inventory, and syncs with Amazon, Shopify, Etsy, and more.
+It’ll also help you track your inventory, and syncs with Amazon, Shopify (see our Shopify pricing guide), Etsy, and more.
 Similarly, users can download the Xero Projects app on iOS and Android to record time and costs, with the data seamlessly integrating with invoices and reports.

 Xero even beats QuicksBook in another category, pricing, where QuickBooks only earned 6/10 compared to Xero's 7/10 score.
 Xero's plans have risen in costs over the past few years as the service added more features, but they start at a reasonable $13 per month, undercutting QuickBook's $15 per month starting cost.

-Second, Xero's customer support (4.7/10) doesn't rival QuickBooks' support (9.3/10), so if your team foresees needing useful and rapid help, Xero may not be your top pick.
+Second, Xero’s customer support (4.7/10) doesn’t rival QuickBooks’ support (9.3/10), since Xero lacks both phone and live chat support across all plans.
+Useful, rapid help can be key for a small business, and if that’s true for you, Xero may not be your top pick.

-All told, however, Xero is second only to QuickBooks and remains a very competitive package, especially given its online-first attitude: Xero integrates with some of the biggest website builder platforms on the market, including Squarespace and Square Online, making it an attractive pick for a business that relies on one of these platforms.
+All told, however, Xero is second only to QuickBooks and remains a very competitive package, especially given its online-first attitude: Xero integrates with some of the biggest website builder platforms on the market, including some we’ve reviewed (see our Squarespace review and Square Online review), making it an attractive pick for a business that relies on one of these platforms.
 If your business makes a lot of online, direct-to-customer sales, we’d recommend Xero.

 Xero offers a richer feature set and better integrations than options like Sage and FreshBooks too.
 Read our Xero vs FreshBooks vs Sage guide to see how these solutions weigh up side by side.